- Wesleyan University, B.A. with Honors in History

 Mark won a take-nothing defense verdict for medical device manufacturer Globus Medical Inc., in a patent infringement dispute before a Texas federal court.
 Mark also obtained several key pre-verdict wins in the case, including on summary judgment motions and motions to limit expert testimony.
 After the Globus trial win, Mark co-wrote an article for The Corporate Counselor about his experience trying the case

 Mark represented whistleblowers and helped the government secure a $40.5 million settlement in a medical false claims lawsuit in New York Federal Court against Apria Healthcare Group; the whistleblowers recovered $4.34 million.

-In 2014, Hatch-Miller helped secure a $10.8 million cash settlement (net of fees, expenses, and administrative costs) for the class in a price-fixing case against Coach USA Inc. and City Sights LLC, providers of “hop-on, hop-off” double-decker bus tours of New York City, In re NYC Bus Tour Antitrust Litigation, No. 13-CV-711 (S.D.N.Y.).
-Read more here.
+Mark secured a $19 million settlement (approximately $12 million after fees and expenses) for a class of plaintiffs in a New York federal court price-fixing case against Coach USA Inc. and City Sights LLC, providers of “hop-on, hop-off” double-decker bus tours of New York City.

 Mark has been recognized by Super Lawyers (published by Thompson Reuters) as a “Rising Star” in the area of general litigation for the New York Metro Area every single year since 2014.
 Similarly, Benchmark Litigation has named Mark to its 40 & Under Hot List of up-and-coming trial lawyers every year since 2019.